 \subsection{Threat Model}

-We assume the researcher is honest.
-The researcher holds the original genomic dataset and will not share it directly.
-However, as an honest researcher, it can still unintentionally provide wrong GWAS research outcomes due to computational errors, which will mislead other researchers.
-Here, we do not consider a malicious researcher that systematically synthesizes a dataset and posts fake results on it.
-Intentionally fabricating datasets to report incorrect research findings is technically unsolvable for almost any data analysis, so it is not a unique issue for GWAS.
-In this case, only those who have direct access to the original dataset can verify whether it is synthetic.
-Also, using a fake dataset, apart from being unethical, if detected, will have serious consequences for researcher (e.g., deteriorating researcher's credibility among colleagues and funding agencies).
-Therefore, there is a huge incentive for researcher to use a legitimate dataset.
+In our framework, we assume that the researcher is honest yet cautious, holding the original genomic dataset without sharing it directly.
+Meanwhile, an honest researcher may still unintentionally provide incorrect GWAS outcomes due to computational errors, which could mislead other researchers.
+Our scheme aims to address this issue by offering a means to reproduce and validate GWAS experiments, enhancing their reliability.

+Note that our scope does not extend to scenarios involving a malicious researcher who might intentionally fabricate datasets to report false results.
+Deliberately creating and using synthetic datasets to produce inaccurate findings poses a challenge that is nearly impossible in most data analysis contexts, not only in GWAS.
+In this case, only those with direct access to the original data can validate the authenticity of research finding.
+Moreover, the ethical implications and potential consequence of using fabricated dataset (e.g., damage to the researcher's credibility and reputation from funding agencies) serve as strong deterrents against such misconduct.

-On the other hand, we assume the verifier can be malicious and is curious about the original dataset.
-A malicious verifier (i.e., attacker) may perform membership inference attacks (MIAs) to deduce whether a victim is a member of the genomic dataset that is used to generate the shared research outcomes.
-Based on the fact that individuals in a genomic dataset often share a common attribute (e.g., trait or disease), if the attacker can link the victim to the dataset, the attacker can also link the victim to the corresponding attribute as well.
-For instance, suppose that the researcher shares a dataset consisting of heart disease patients.
-By knowing the target's genomic sequence and using the reported research findings, the attacker can perform MIAs to predict whether the target exists in the dataset or not.
-If the result shows that the target is more likely to be a member of the dataset, the attacker concludes that it probably has heart-related diseases.
+The verifier may be malicious and curious about the original dataset.
+Such a malicious verifier, acting as an attacker, may conduct membership inference attacks (MIAs) to determine if an individual (the victim) is part of the shared dataset or not.
+Since individuals in a genomic dataset often share an attribute (e.g., trait or disease), linking the victim to the dataset could also associate them with that attribute.
+For instance, assume the researcher shares a dataset consisting of heart disease patients.
+An attacker could use the published research findings and the shared dataset to predict the target's presence in the dataset.
+If the analysis indicates that the target is likely a member, the attacker could infer a potential association of the individual with heart-related diseases.